Separate to alt text, the keywords - also known as #tags - you choose when uploading are used by people to discover artworks by a common theme.

 Put yourself in the shoes of a potential buyer.

 Let's say I am indeed looking for 'Tour de France' paintings.
 I see the #TourDeFrance tag, click on it, and a display of matched artworks appears on my screen.
-Although your rusty bike will match in my results too, it's really not what I'm looking for.
-It's a put-off.
+Although your rusty bike will match in my results too, it's really not what I'm looking for and can turn a potential sale off.

 Keep the following tips in mind, and you'll be a keyword master in no time.
 Something your artworks and potential buyers will thank you for: